pagkly/Zed/Investopedia3/Hot Money Definition.md

 Hot Money Definition
 ## What Is Hot Money?

-Hot money signifies currency that quickly and regularly moves between [financial markets](https://www.investopedia.com/terms/f/financial-market.asp), that ensures investors lock in the highest available short-term interest rates.
+Hot money signifies currency that quickly and regularly moves between [[financial markets]](https://www.investopedia.com/terms/f/financial-market.asp), that ensures investors lock in the highest available short-term interest rates.
 Hot money continuously shifts from countries with low-interest rates to those with higher rates.

-These financial transfers affect the [exchange rate](https://www.investopedia.com/terms/e/exchangerate.asp) and potentially impact a country's [balance of payments](https://www.investopedia.com/terms/b/bop.asp).
+These financial transfers affect the [[exchange rate]](https://www.investopedia.com/terms/e/exchangerate.asp) and potentially impact a country's [[balance of payments]](https://www.investopedia.com/terms/b/bop.asp).
 In law enforcement and banking regulatory circles, the phrase "hot money" can also refer to stolen money that has been specially marked, so that it may be traced and identified.

 ### Key Takeaways